 - The server delivers all the essential files of the web portal.

-- Browser renders the files and the website appears on the screen.
+- The browser renders the files and the website appears on the screen.
 The rendering is performed with the help of JIT or (Just in Time) Compilers

 Types of Client Server Architecture

-In 1-tier architecture, it contains all sorts of settings on a single device such as configuration setting, marketing logic and data.
+In 1-tier architecture, it contains all sorts of settings on a single device such as configuration settings, marketing logic and data.
 This architecture is one of the most reliable sources despite the diversity of services.
 It often results in duplication of the work as the data resides in different variances.
-Following are the few layers of 1 tier architecture.
+Following are the few layers of 1-tier architecture.

 a.
 Presentation layer